turbinenreiter/MicroPythonSmallSats/text/Background.md

     }
     ~~~

     Note that the visible indentation has no meaning, only the braces are relevant.
 The indentation is done to aid readability, but could be omitted.
-The idea of using indentation instead of braces came from the realization that the first thing programmers do in languages that use braces is to define a style guide asking all developers to adhere to a certain style of indentation.
+The idea of using indentation instead of braces came from the realization, that the first thing programmers do in languages using braces is to define a style guide, asking all developers to adhere to a certain style of indentation.

     For syntax design, it is also important to realize that personal taste can play a significant role.
 The above example "indentation versus braces" is a perfect testament to that.
 Programmers using braced languages sometimes show huge distaste against indented languages, all the while they perfectly indent their braced code.
 Meanwhile, users of indented languages dislike braces although they do nothing but add more visual clues to the indentation they already perform, exactly because of the emphasis on the importance of visual clues.
 The list of objective arguments is tremendously shorter than any typical discussion of the concepts between programmers.

 ### Writeability

-Writeability describes the ease with which a programming language can
-be used to create, or *write*, a program that solves a specific problem.
-Lesser cognitive load inflicted on the developer by getting the syntax
-right allows to concentrate on the correctness of the program logic.
-Abstraction and expressiveness also lessen the amount of code to be
-written and reviewed.
+Writeability describes the ease with which a programming language can be used to create, or *write*, a program to solve a specific problem.
+Lesser cognitive load inflicted on the developer by getting the syntax right allows to concentrate on the correctness of the program logic.
+Abstraction and expressiveness also lessen the amount of code to be written and reviewed.

 * __Simplicity and Orthogonality__
 A language's large number of complex constructs can lead to misuse, as the programmer may lack familiarity with all of them.
 A smaller number of primitives and rules of combining them allows for solving of complex problems without the need to learn a large number of constructs.
 However, orthogonality can also lead to undetected programming errors, as it may allow for absurd combinations.